 The exhibition draws inspiration from the book “Women who Run with the Wolves: Myths and stories of the Wild Woman Archetype” by psychoanalyst, author, and poet Clarissa Pinkola Estes.

 Estes who grew up in a rural village was raised on now nearly vanished oral and ethnic traditions.
 According to Estes, “within every woman, there is a powerful force, filled with good instincts, passionate creativity, and ageless knowledge”.
 As an imaginative and avid storyteller, she ventures deep into the unconscious of the female psyche to restore and communicate messages of the wisdom of female vitality using multicultural myths, fairy tales, folk tales, and stories.

-The exhibition of works presented engages with themes of healing, identity, community, wholeness, femininity, and what it takes to exist in today’s world as an African woman while paying homage to past generations.
-Through the medium of materials such as lace, fabric, gold leaf, and embroidery, the works lend texture and nuance which reveals that African women can simultaneously embody softness, fortitude, delicacy, and resiliency.
-The artists draw connections across time and space to the emergence of the African woman as a wholesome being.
+The works in the exhibition engage with themes of healing, identity, community, wholeness, femininity, and what it takes to exist in today’s world as an African woman while paying tribute to past generations.
+The works through their materials such as lace, fabric, embroidery, gold leaf, and metal lend texture, nuance and show that African women can simultaneously embody softness, delicacy, and resiliency.